yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ![Validator W3](assets/images/HtmlValidator.png)

 - CSS (Jigsaw validator)
-There were no errors found as seen here:
+There were no errors found as seen here.
+Although only manually input CSS codes were tested here.
+Bootstrap codes were not tested.

 ![Jigsaw W3](assets/images/JigsawCSSValidator.png)